Therapy Dog from Warrington and Widnes running through a wood with leaves and trees

 5. Who can benefit from therapy dog sessions?

-Children experiencing anxiety, trauma, bereavement, emotional dysregulation, or social difficulties often respond especially well.
-However, the benefits extend to staff too - Lola’s presence brings calm, connection, and warmth throughout the school.
+The benefits extend to staff too — Lola’s presence often brings calm, connection, and warmth throughout the school environment.

 6. What areas do you cover?